 The general perception of what homelessness is or is not must change, and working to end homelessness is critical to the well-being of our neighbourhoods and communities.
-We believe that the Red Door Shelter, and other emergency shelters like ours, can make a real difference in our communities and help to end homelessness by assisting each family to establish a stable life beyond the shelter through education, counselling, referrals to other community services, and by advocating on their behalf.
+The Red Door Shelter, and other emergency shelters like ours, can make a real difference in our communities and help to end homelessness by assisting each family to establish a stable life beyond the shelter through education, counselling, referrals to other community services, and by advocating on their behalf.

 Few situations are as difficult as finding oneself suddenly homeless and in desperate need of shelter for the night.

 Some families will stay only one night, while others may live at the shelters four to six months.
-Circumstances and needs, of course, will determine a family’s or an individual’s length of stay.
-However, within approximately three months most are re-established in the community and back to living independently.
+Circumstances and needs will determine a family’s or an individual’s length of stay.
+However, within approximately three to four months most are re-established in the community and back to living independently.